LJRCloos/Multiverse-Workshop/README.md

 In the code there is a direct link to downloading the data from osf.

 The slides of the presentation provide the background on the method and the decisions in the dataset.

+In the folder Plots there is the code of producing the plots in the presentation.